Frequently Asked Questions

 - Prototyping (pilot testing products and services)

-- Product innovation (expanding product range to attract new customers)
+- Product innovation (including expanding product range to attract new customers)

 - Market entry strategies